 Appeal Process for a Medical Residency Program Dismissal

-The training program is not just going to boot someone out without any attempt to remediate the behavior.
+The training program will not just boot someone out without attempting to remediate the behavior.
 I mean, assuming it’s not some heinous incident.

 As I said, I’ve seen appeal windows as little as 48 hours for a residency program.
 If you fail to meet that appeal, that’s it.
 They will boot you out of the program without any way to get back in.